 - Funds must be used in accordance with the budget submitted.

-- Funds must be expended by June 30, 2020.
+- Funds must be expended within 30 days of your event end date and no later than June 30, 2021.
 Any remaining funds will be returned to Student Affairs.
 Funds cannot be carried over.

 Failure to comply with any of the above requirements may jeopardize good standing, access to funding, and future funding.